ChristoffBo/homeassistant/README.md

 ## About

 Home Assistant allows anyone to create add-on repositories.
-This Repo was created for personal use only and is a collection of addons from other creators aswell.These add-ons are provided as is.
+This Repo was created for personal use only and is a collection of addons from other creators aswell.
+These add-ons are provided as is.

 ## Installation